codewitch-honey-crisis/gfx_demo/README.md

 The first thing is the screen gets filled with white by drawing a white rectangle over the entire screen.
 Note that draw sources and targets report their bounds as unsigned rectangles, but `draw` typically takes signed rectangles.
 That's nothing an explicit cast can't solve, and we do that as we need above.

 After that, we declare a reference to a `font` we included as a header file.
 The header file was generated from a old Windows 3.1 *.FON* file using the *fontgen* tool that ships with GFX.
 GFX can also load them into memory from a stream like a file rather than embedding them in the binary as a header.
 Each has advantages and disadvantages.
 The header is less flexible, but allows you to store the font as program memory rather than keeping it on the heap.
+Again, the former method will not yet work with the Arduino framework.

 Now we declare a string literal to display, which isn't exciting, followed by something a little more interesting.
 We're measuring the text we're about to display so that we can center it.
 Keep in mind that measuring text requires an initial `ssize16` that indicates the total area the font has to work with, which allows for things like wrapping text that gets too long.
 Essentially measure text takes this size and returns a size that is shrunk down to the minimum required to hold the text at the given font.
 We then get the `bounds()` of the returned size to give us a bounding rectangle.
 Note that we call `center()` on this rectangle when we go to `draw::text<>()`.